adaptech-cz/Tesseract4Android/README.md

 ## Sample app

 There is example application in the [sample](/sample) directory.
 It shows basic usage of the TessBaseAPI inside ViewModel, showing progress indication, allowing stopping the processing and more.

 It uses sample image and english traineddata, which are extracted from the assets in the APK to app's private directory on device.
-This approach is used just to simplify code by avoiding storage permissions, downloading data from the internet, etc. It shouldn't be used this way in production code.
+This is simple, but you are keeping 2 instances of the data file (first is kept in the APK file itself, second is kept on the storage) - wasting some space.
+If you plan to use multiple traineddata files, it would be better to download them directly from the internet rather than distributing them withing the APK.

 ## Building

 You can use Android Studio to open the project and build the AAR.
 Or you can use `gradlew` from command line.

 To build the release version of the library, use task `tesseract4android:assembleRelease`.
 After successful build, you will have resulting `AAR` files in the `<project dir>/tesseract4Android/build/outputs/aar/` directory.

 Or you can publish the AAR directly to your local maven repository, by using task `tesseract4android:publishToMavenLocal`.
 After successful build, you can consume your library as any other maven dependency.
 Just make sure to add `mavenLocal()` repository in `repositories {}` block in your project's `build.gradle` file.

 ### Android Studio